Jewish National Fund

+The JNF has faced numerous criticisms for its role in the displacement of Palestinian Bedouins, the construction of Israeli military installations, the construction of Israeli settlements in the West Bank—considered illegal under international law, its refusal to lease to non-Jews, and its planting of non-indigenous trees potentially harmful or dangerous for Israel's ecosystem.

 Name

+The JNF was founded at the 1901 Zionist Congress as the Nationalfonds (National Fund).
+On April 8, 1907, it was incorporated in London as an "Association Limited by Guarantee" under the name "Juedischer Nationalfonds (Keren Kajemeth Le Jisroel), Limited".
+In October 1921, the company's name was changed to "Keren Kajemeth Le Jisroel Limited", and in January 1926 it was further changed to "Keren Kayemeth Leisrael Limited".

 The name Keren Kayemet comes from the Mishnah.
 Tractate Peah (1:1) lists the types of good deeds whose rewards are enjoyed in this world, while the principal merit will be in the world to come: hakeren kayemet lo l'olam haba.

 History

-The idea of a national land purchasing fund was first presented at the First Zionist Congress in 1897 by Hermann Schapira, a German-Jewish professor of mathematics.
-The fund, named Keren Hakayemet (later known in English as the "Jewish National Fund") was formally established at the Fifth Zionist Congress in Basel in 1901.
+The idea of a national land purchasing fund was first presented at the First Zionist Congress in 1897 by Hermann Schapira, a Lithuanian-Jewish professor of mathematics.
+The fund, named Keren Hakayemet (later known in English as the "Jewish National Fund") was formally established at the fifth World Zionist Congress in Basel in 1901.
 In its early years, the organization was headed by the Jewish industrialist Johann Kremenezky.
 Early land purchases were completed in Judea and the Lower Galilee.
 In 1909, the JNF played a central role in the founding of Tel Aviv.
-The establishment of the “Olive Tree Fund” marked the beginning of Diaspora support of afforestation efforts.
-The JNF collection boxes or Blue Box (known in Yiddish as a pushke) has been part of the JNF since its inception, symbolizing the partnership between Israel and the Diaspora.
+The establishment of the "Olive Tree Fund" marked the beginning of diaspora support of afforestation efforts.
+The JNF collection box or "blue box" (known in Yiddish as a pushke) has been part of the JNF since its inception, symbolizing the partnership between Israel and the diaspora.
 In the period between the two world wars, about one million of these blue and white tin collection boxes could be found in Jewish homes throughout the world.
 From 1902 until the late 1940s, the JNF sold JNF stamps to raise money.
 For a brief period in May 1948, JNF stamps were used as postage stamps during the transition from Palestine to Israel.